Workers in industries in which asbestos products and materials were widely used face the greatest asbestos exposure risks.

 - Inhaling asbestos is the most common and dangerous type of exposure.
 Inhalation has a strong correlation with diseases like lung cancer and mesothelioma.
-Prolonged inhalation to asbestos dust has been shown to increase an individual’s likelihood of developing an asbestos related illness.
+Prolonged inhalation of asbestos dust has been shown to increase an individual’s likelihood of developing an asbestos-related illness.

 - Swallowing asbestos can also cause adverse health issues, but the potential risks are less understood.
 It’s widely believed that swallowing asbestos is linked with peritoneal mesothelioma, which is cancer that forms in the stomach lining.

 - Touching asbestos is not known to lead to cancers.
 But when asbestos fibers make skin contact, individuals may experience skin growths known as asbestos warts, which form over asbestos fibers on the skin.

 - Secondary exposure happens when asbestos fibers are passed from a primary exposure victim to another individual.
 For example, a primary exposure victim may return from the job site with asbestos fibers on their clothing; a family member who helped wash the work clothes could then potentially be exposed.

 Once asbestos fibers are ingested, they begin to accumulate in the lung tissue, where they begin to cause a number of serious health impacts.
 First, asbestos fibers cause chronic inflammation of the lung tissue, as well as cell death.

 Asbestos fibers can also break down and become smaller over time, and eventually, the fibers become so small that they interfere with mitosis, the natural division of cells.